-Carlisle is a first year Theologian at Notre Dame Seminary in New Orleans.
+Carlisle is a third year Theologian at Notre Dame Seminary in New Orleans.
 His home parish is Immaculate Conception in Westpoint.

 Notre Dame Seminary

 I converted to Catholicism while I was pursuing my undergraduate degree after reading a copy of St. Augustine’s Confessions that I found in a used bookshop in Florida.
 I almost immediately began to feel a call to ordination.
 I discerned with an institute of Apostolic Life for a little over a year but was not yet ready to commit to priesthood, being a new convert at the time.
 I returned home and completed my masters degree in philosophy before deciding to go to law school.
 During law school, however, the call to priesthood became stronger.
 I knew by the time I graduated that I could no longer ignore what God was asking of me.
 The vocation director at the time asked me to work for awhile to make certain of the call and then I was finally allowed to apply.
 It took me awhile to say yes to priestly life, but the path I am on now is filled with great joy and spiritual consolation.
 Please pray for me to persevere in this journey!